schmaustech/ceph-on-hosted-cluster-blog/README.md

 virt-template-validator-5db7c57844-l9nnd             1/1     Running   0          6m14s
 ~~~

+We can also see that under the openshift-virtualization-os-images namespace six new image source pvcs were created for various default OSes.

 ~~~bash
 $ oc get pvc -n openshift-virtualization-os-images NAME                          STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS                  AGE